 If you fucking with this girl then you betta be paid;

-As Kanye rapped, rainbow light rippled across the lettering, making it clearly visible:
+As Kanye rapped, rainbow light rippled across the letters, bringing each one into sharp relief:

 MADE BY ANOS.

-“It’s a hologram,” Peter muttered.
-“Atherton’s students, entranced by an illusory lightshow.
+“A fucking illusion,” Peter muttered.
+“Atherton’s students, entranced by a fictitious lightshow.
 Big surprise.
-This isn’t art, Eun, this is—”
+This isn’t art, this is—”

-She sighed in disgust.
-“Peter, it’s not like you see these every day; can’t you just appreciate it for what it—”
+Eun sighed.
+“Peter, it’s not like we see these every day.
+Can’t you just appreciate it for what it—”

 “You’re wrong,” he snapped.
-“You see these all the time.
+“We see these all the time.
 Life is a hologram.”

-She dismissed him with a wave of her hand and turned back to Taylor, who was currently in the process of morphing into Drake.
+She responded with a dismissive wave and turned back to Taylor, who was now morphing into the rapper Drake.

 Peter clapped her on the shoulder.
-“I’ll be back.
+“I’ll be right back.
 Don’t drink the punch.”

-She kept bobbing with the beat and studying the hologram.
+She didn’t reply; she was bobbing along to the music and studying the hologram.
 Peter took it as tacit acknowledgement.